Connect with us

 • The flat owner(s) have not rented out the whole flat.

 In general, eligible HDB households will receive between 1.5 to 3.5 months of rebates.
-As announced in Budget 2024, eligible HDB households received a one-off 0.5-month of S&CC Rebate in January 2025.
+As announced in Budget 2026, eligible HDB households receive additional U-Save rebates in April 2026 and July 2026 on top of the regular GSTV–U-Save rebates.

 Read Also: How Much Service & Conservancy Charges (S&CC) Do You Pay Each Month (And Rebates You Receive)?